 Transportation | Walt Disney World – Orlando International Airport

 How do I get from Orlando Airport to Walt Disney World?
 Plan travel to and from Walt Disney World by deciding if you are renting a car, or flying in and using a hired service.
 Since Walt Disney World does not offer complimentary service to and from the Orlando International Airport (MCO) we recommend using Mears Connect or Sunshine Flyer.
-This new service offered by Mears is a bus service at the airport and will bring you straight to your Disney World Resort for a fee.
+This new service is a bus service at the airport and will bring you straight to your Disney World Resort for a fee.
 Read our post on How to Get to Walt Disney World from the Airport for prices and details.